noahzeisberg/FyUTILS/README.md

 ## Pure installation
 If you have a profile without administrator privileges, this installation is the right one for you.

-Go to the [releases section](https://github.com/NoahOnFyre/FyUTILS/releases) and download the `fy.exe` file of the latest release.
+Go to the [Releases Section](https://github.com/NoahOnFyre/FyUTILS/releases) and download the `fy.exe` file of the latest release.
 After it has downloaded, move the file anywhere, you can access it from very easily.
 Normally it should be in a directory in %PATH%, but this isn't possible without administrator privileges in most cases.